ricsanfre/ansible-role-iscis-initiator/README.md

 Example Playbook
 ----------------

-This example use `ricsanfre.storage` role for creating the logical volumes used to configure the iSCSI target
+This example use `ricsanfre.storage` role for creating the logical volumes used to configure the iSCSI target.

+The example also shows how to use specific authentication method and credentials per target.

 ```yml
 - name: Configure iscsi-client